o1-labs/proof-systems/book/src/specs/kimchi.md

 * plookup       - xor-table plookup (N bits)
 * decomposition - the constraints inside the gate

-The N-bit nybbles are assumed to be laid out with `0` column being the least significant set of bits.
+The N-bit nibbles are assumed to be laid out with `0` column being the least significant set of bits.
 Given values `in1`, `in2` and `out`, the layout looks like this:

 | Column |          `Curr`  |          `Next`  |